minnesotanlp/LawFlow/README.md

    b.
 Acquire a [HuggingFace API Key]([url](https://huggingface.co/)) and [Weights & Biases API Key]([url](https://wandb.ai)) (For monitoring the run, optional)

+5. Data used in the notebook can be obtained and processed from https://huggingface.co/datasets/minnesotanlp/lawflow-reasoning-simulation)

 ## Data Analysis
 1. Go to `data_analysis` directory.